 This tutorial covers:

-Take the following steps to add variables:
+Take the following steps to add variables to your eLearning course:

 Step 1: In the Home tab, click Variables to open the Variables dialog.